Skip to content ↓

 Head of School, Castle Bromwich Junior School – Tristi Timms

-Head Teacher, Fordbridge Community Primary School – Harriet Simcox
+Head Teacher, Fordbridge Community Primary School – Harriett Simcox

 Head Teacher, Kingshurst Primary School – Adam Dawes